pnp-software/cordetfw/README.md

 # License

-Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL) v3, see LICENSE.
+Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL) v3.
+Commercial licences can be purchased from [P&P Software GmbH](http://pnp-software.com/).